amir-rahnama/flask_rest/README.md

 * More thorough project structure such as the separation of adapters from blueprints themselves
 * The usage of static files per blueprints
+* Exception handling
+* Unit tests and integration tests
 * Building the image with Docker

-I have tried to improve that example with better documentation and a little better front-end page, basically.
-I also have included some unit tests next to functional tests (which were missing in the flaskr).
+I have tried to improve my solution with aforementioned points, basically.

 #### Installation